Angelic Energy customers moved to British Gas: FAQs & details

 4. Will my Angelic Energy smart meter still work?

-Your smart meter will still continue to work.
-However, it will lose its ‘smart’ functionality.
+Your smart meter will continue to work.
+However, it may lose its ‘smart’ functionality.
 Once the switch takes place, you will need to provide meter readings to the new supplier.
 Your In-Home Display (IHD) may also stop working temporarily.

 The new supplier plans to install new SMETS2 smart meters for all affected customers in 2021.
 These meters will be compatible with all energy suppliers.